We get it, there are a lot of options when it comes to starting a career as a lineman.

 When reviewing a potential lineman apprenticeship program the first thing that might come to mind when examining the duration of the program is how long does the apprenticeship last.
 Each state has specific regulations on how many hours a lineman must serve for an apprenticeship.
 This typically averages out to around 7,000 hours or roughly four years of full-time training and instruction.
 What is often forgotten for those interested in the lineman career is that not hours are created equal.
 Some apprenticeship programs will have much more rigorous travel as well as nights and weekend hours compared to others.
 The travel may not be a deal breaker for many young lineman who are interested in seeing different parts of the country, but for lineman with a young family this is an additional point to consider.

-3) What is the cost of the lineman apprenticeship program?
+3) What is the cost of the lineman apprenticeship program in 2023?

 Most lineman apprenticeship programs will have an application fee.
 This will range from $25 to $150.
 On top of that lineman should take into consideration the cost of boots and equipment and ask if this is included in the program.
 In some cases these will be provided ‘at no cost’ but applicants will notice fees in other areas that likely make up for this benefit.
 Specialized lineman training schools that offer certificates in crane operation or a CDL can be upfront with there pricing as it is a tuition based model.
 However for apprenticeship models or ‘earn to learn’ models these prices for the apprenticeship operator usually just means a reduction in wage for the apprentice.
 We recommend you explore the Lineman Central portal for up to date information on costs and other benefits.